Code-Institute-Submissions/monkees-website-4/README.md

 ### Features Left to Implement

 				1. Provide an online booking feature to allow the user to look up the band's commitments and to physically book the band.
 				2. Provide an open forum so that users can add in their own videos etc to increase the material available.

 ## Technologies Used

 				1. CLOUD 9		- All the HTML/CSS was edited using CLOUD 9.

 				2. HTML 5 		- The base page has been created in HTML5.

 				3. CSS 3		- The pages were styled using CSS3.

 				4. BOOTSTRAP	- Bootstrap was used to provide fleible layout patterns across the page using the grid system.

 				5. FONT AWESOME- Font Awesome was used to provide relevant icons for social media and to give the Nav Bar extra visual identity.

 ## Testing

 Each new feature had been tested after each stage of development within the CLOUD 9 environment.
 This has included:

 				1. Checking layout after each set of changes.
 				2. Checking the menus to make sure that they navigate to the desired page and indicate that they are on the correct page.
 				3. Checking the footer links to social media to make sure that they navigate to the Monkees page on the relevant site.
 				4	Checking that the band photos navigate to the relevant page on Wikipedia.
 				5. Checking that the Sign-up features do not allow blank input and only allow valid information like email address etc.
 				6. Checking that all of these features work on, each breakpoint, across screens sizes from small to x-large.

 After deployment the site has been tested for the above on:

 				1.	iPhone 5s on portrait screen.
 				2.	iPhone 5s on landscape screen.
 				3.	iPad Air 2 on portrait screen.
 				4.	iPad Air 2 on landscape screen.
 				5. Hanns-G 20" widescreen monitor.

 Issues:

 				1. The Submit in My Booking Page Turns Blue after clcking it, and stays blue until you re-enter the page
 				2. In Some Browsers the glaze effect on my main mavigation bar is blue.
+				3. The HTML validator threw up three "erros" that I couldn't solve:
+					i.
+An error with my input labels on the booking page ii.
+An error with my inputs on the booking page iii.
+An error with multiple class attributes on the same line, in my main menu, which wouldn't work any other way.

 ## Deployment

 This project has been deployed via GitHub at https://keefm6776.github.io/monkees-website/index.html.

-Whilst deploying my project I had issues with all my file references because I did not make them specific enough to work when moving over to
-GitHub, even though they worked perfectly in Cloud9.
+Whilst deploying my project I had issues with all my file references because I did not make them specific enough to work when moving over to GitHub, even though they worked perfectly in Cloud9.
 This was just a case of including the website name at the beginning of the path.

 ## Credits

 ### Content
 				- The information used in my project has been taken from Wikipedia.  (https://en.wikipedia.org/wiki/The_Monkees)

 ### Media
 				- The photos used in this site were obtained from the band assets provided by the band.
 				- The album covers were obtained from Wikipedia. (https://en.wikipedia.org/wiki/The_Monkees)
 				- Additional video clips were obtained from Youtube
 				- Additional audio clips were downlaoded from Youtube

 ### Acknowledgements

 				- I received inspiration for this project from The "Whiskey Drop" project in the course for using a "Hero" image
 				- I received inspiration for the nav bar from CSS course notes.
-- I received inspiration for styling the bookin page from www.w3schools.com
+				- I received inspiration for styling the booking page from www.w3schools.com
+				- Last But Not Least, Thanks To The Monkees For Recording Some Great Songs!!